AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >[!NOTE]
 >
->The log files will be stored in the `target/reports` folder of your repository.
+>The log files are stored in the `target/reports` folder of your repository.
 >
 >For details, refer to the [AEM Test Samples repository](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-selenium-webdriver/README.md).